argonautproject/data-query/pages/_includes/intro.md

   ----------------------

-  The Argonaut data element query IGs are intended to meet the 2015 Edition certification criterion for Patient Selection 170.315(g)(7) and Application Access – Data Category Request 170.315(g)(8).
+  The Argonaut data element query IG is intended to meet the 2015 Edition certification criterion for Patient Selection 170.315(g)(7) and Application Access – Data Category Request 170.315(g)(8).
 They were created for each of the 2015 Edition Common Clinical Data Set.
 Where applicable they are based on the HL7 U.S. [Data Access Framework (DAF) FHIR DSTU2 Implementation Guide].
 However, the Argonaut use case and requirements per resource are a subset of those of the DAF implementation guide.

   The table below lists the FHIR Resources used for the corresponding 2015 Edition Common Clinical Data Set (CCDS) Data elements: